bscout9956/basicsr-dataset-creator/README.md

     - Lower the batch_size, it may cause training to be slower however.
     - Lower the HR resolution **dataset change required**.
     - Other solutions for advanced users below.
   - Training 1x Models are possible but only on the old arch.
+Use the 1x script as it's faster.
   - Dataset Name and Validation Name in the YML are irrelevant.
   - PSNR is good when higher (25-30 avg).
 LPIPS is good when lower (<0.1 avg).
 SSIM is good when higher. (depends)
   - You can find additional help on Reddit at https://www.reddit.com/r/GameUpscale/ and its Discord Server (I'm there ;)).